 Right after college, I graduated with a bachelor’s degree in journalism and I had a clear view of what I wanted to do.
 I wanted to be a writer, but journalism was a practical way to pursue that dream and still make an honest living.
 I was a news editor and reporter during my last semester in college and I thoroughly enjoyed it.
 In my head, I was like, “Hell yeah, I did what I wanted and I love it.
 That’s what life is all about!”

 After graduation, however, I moved from Brooklyn to Toronto and real life hit me hard.
 On a personal level, I was grappling with an out-of-body experience where my body was in Toronto but my mind was back in Brooklyn.
-On a professional level, journalism was a difficult industry to break into, and with my minimum wage job as a supervisor at a grocery store, my dream of being this hot-shot writer was slowly crumbling.
+On a professional level, journalism was a difficult industry to break into.
+With my minimum wage job as a supervisor at a grocery store, my dream of being this hot-shot writer was slowly crumbling.

-A few years after that, I drifted and tried to focus on getting a full-time job because I needed to eat, survive, and pay bills.
-Three jobs later, I am back writing to you that I still want to be a writer.
+A few years after that, I drifted and tried to focus on getting a full-time job because I needed to eat, survive, and pay my bills.
+Three jobs later, I am here writing to you that I still want to be a writer.

 Don’t get me wrong, I am not a full-time writer.
 I need to eat, folks.
 Becoming a writer or pursuing an artistic career is a huge leap.
 They don’t call us starving artists for nothing.
 Self-doubt and fear will try to send multiple friend requests to you on Facebook and you have to constantly ignore, block, and deny them.
 However, there are three things that help me to stay the course and keep pushing.